 Often, we equate the term “discipline” with punishment.
-But the word “discipline” comes from the Latin word “disciplina,” which means “teaching, learning.”
-That’s the key to correcting our kids’ behaviors – giving them the tools they need to learn a better behavior.
+But the word “discipline” comes from the Latin word “discipline,” which means “teaching, learning.”
+That’s the key to correcting our kids’ behaviours – giving them the tools they need to learn better behaviour.
 When we discipline in a way meant only to punish and have the child “pay” for their mistake, it doesn’t help our child learn how to make the right choice next time.
-No one likes being ordered around – punishment can lead to power struggles, and because our kids know this poor behavior gets them attention, they’ll keep doing it.
+No one likes being ordered around – punishment can lead to power struggles, and because our kids know this poor behaviour gets them attention, they’ll keep doing it.

 When it comes to knowing how to discipline your child, we can focus on three key areas: giving them the positive attention they need and crave, taking time to train, and setting limits and sticking to them.

 - Fill the Attention Basket

 Kids need attention, plain and simple.
 If we don’t keep that “attention basket” full of positive attention, kids will seek out any attention they can get – even negative attention.
 They’ll push our buttons with negative behaviours because to a kid, even negative attention is better than no attention at all.
 This doesn’t mean you have to be at your child’s side 24-7 – just taking a few minutes a day to spend one-on-one with your child, distraction-free and doing something they want to do, will reap immense rewards in their behaviour.